 Bachelor of Arts in Biology with honors, from The University of Texas at Austin, 1979.

-Celebrate Doilies! at the Cross Timbers Fine Arts Council, River North Gallery, Stephenville, TX, July and August 2017.
+- Cross Timbers Fine Arts Council, River North Gallery, Stephenville, 2017.

 TextileFusion, a solo special exhibit of 14 art quilts at the International Quilt Festival, Chicago, IL, April 2016.

 TextileFusion, a solo special exhibit of 13 art quilts, at the International Quilt Festival, Houston, TX, October 2015.
 Shards 2: Sometimes was featured in the 2015/2016 annual issue of International Quilt Festival Quilt Scene, p.
 50. The exhibit also appeared at Quilt!
 Knit!
 Stitch!, Portland, OR, August 2015.